alexbird-hunterindustries/learning-vim/session-1-vim-in-ide/README.md

 navigator gives the high level instruction like "go to the bottom of the file", and the driver does what the navigator directs.
 Make sure each person gets a chance to execute each command.
-When you are finished, if we still have time, try coming up with new navigations and corresponding VIM commands by recombining the elements of the ones we've seen here.
+When you are finished, if we still have time, try coming up with new navigations and corresponding Vim commands by recombining the elements of the ones we've seen here.

 ## Part 3: beyond the arrow keys